-- 2. Submit a topic for the final project and gain approval from the primary advisor - 3.
+- 1. Maintain a minimum GPA of 3.0 with no course grade lower than a B- - 2.
+Submit a topic for the final project and gain approval from the primary advisor - 3.
 Complete all leveling work (if applicable)

-When these steps have been completed, the D.Min. program director will present a report and recommendation to the resident D.Min. faculty for consideration of the student's qualifications for candidacy.
+When these steps have been completed, the DMin program director will present a report and recommendation to the resident DMin faculty for consideration of the student's qualifications for candidacy.
 Students advanced to candidacy continue in the program.
 Students not advanced to candidacy are given specific guidelines for reevaluation.